-This Phrase Can Hurt Your Resume: How to Avoid “Responsible For”
+This Phrase Can Hurt Your Resume: Synonyms to Use Instead of “Responsible For”

 In order to keep your language active in your resume, you should avoid phrases like “responsible for.”
 Read on for ways to use more impactful words instead.

 By: Shyene Joubert | Contributor for Let’s Eat, Grandma

 There’s a great piece of advice I was given when practicing better self-talk: Speak to yourself the way you’d speak to your friend.